Last updated: June 10, 2025

 This setup gives you full control over how logs are formatted, where they’re sent, and what they contain.

-Using Pino for request and error logging in Express
+Using Pino in Express apps

 To integrate Pino into an Express server, you'll need the pino-http middleware, which captures and logs HTTP request and response data automatically.